SkipLabs/skip/www/docs/externals.md

 Each Skip reactive service can specify any number of `ExternalService`s, which can then be brought into the reactive computation graph as an `EagerCollection` with [`Context#useExternalResource`](todo: API docs link).

 Skip provides two `ExternalService` implementations -- one which polls external HTTP services, and one which subscribes to external Skip services.
-If your use case falls outside of these defaults, you can define your own custom external service by providing another `ExternalService` implementation with whatever arbitrary behavior is required.
+If your use case falls outside of these defaults, you can define your own custom external service by providing another `ExternalService` implementation with the required behavior.

 ## External Skip Services

-Skip reactive services are designed to interoperate simply and easily: services push their changes reactively from the bottom-up, eagerly propagating updates through a distributed system.
+Skip reactive services are designed to interoperate simply and easily: services push their changes reactively from the bottom up, eagerly propagating updates through a distributed system.

 To receive data from another Skip service, specify it in the `externalServices` field of your `SkipService`, for example as follows: